oconnor663/jacko.io/posts/async_intro.md

 }
 ```

+Note that there's no `.await` right after `foo` this time.
+Despite its name,
-Despite its name, [`join_all`] is doing something very different from the
+[`join_all`] is doing something very different from the [`join`] method we used
-[`join`] method we used with threads.
-There joining meant waiting on something,
+with threads.
+Previously joining meant waiting on something, but here it means
-but here it means combining multiple "futures" together.
-We'll get to the
+combining multiple "futures" together.
+We'll get to the details in [Part One],
-details in Part One, but for now we can [add some more prints][tokio_10_dbg] to
+but for now we can [add some more prints][tokio_10_dbg] to see that `join_all`
-see that can see `join_all` doesn't take any time, and none of `foo`s start
+doesn't take any time, and none of `foo`s start running until we `.await` the
-running until we `.await` the joined future.
+joined future.

 [`join_all`]: https://docs.rs/futures/latest/futures/future/fn.join_all.html
 [`join`]: https://doc.rust-lang.org/std/thread/struct.JoinHandle.html#method.join